aws-samples/aws-hpc-recipes/recipes/pcs/build_amis/README.md

 1. [`pcs_bootstrap_init.sh`](assets/client/pcs_bootstrap_init.sh) - Registers the instance with the `RegisterComputeNodeGroupInstance` and caches information such as the SlurmCtld endpoint and the cluster secret in a file.
 2. [`pcs_bootstrap_config_always.sh`](assets/client/pcs_bootstrap_config_always.sh) - Currently a placeholder.
 Does nothing.
 3. [`pcs_bootstrap_config_per_instance.sh`](assets/client/pcs_bootstrap_config_per_instance.sh) - Configures Slurm using the output from `pcs_bootstrap_init.sh`.
-4. [`pcs_bootstrap_finalize.sh`](assets/client/pcs_bootstrap_finalize.sh) - Enables and starts SlurmD daemon on the host.
+4. [`pcs_bootstrap_finalize.sh`](assets/client/pcs_bootstrap_finalize.sh) - Enables and starts the SlurmD daemon on the host.

-Internal implementation is subject to change between beta and GA.
+**Note** Internal implementation is subject to change between beta and GA.
 Don't rely on anything you see in these files except the need to call `RegisterComputeNodeGroupInstance`.